unreal-archive/unreal-archive-data/managed/updates/unreal-tournament/renderers/utgl/readme.md

 ## Installation instructions

+> Note: This driver is now included in Patch 469+.

 Go to your `UnrealTournament\System` directory.
 Make a backup of your old `OpenGLDrv.dll` (Windows) or `OpenGLDrv.so` (Linux) in case the new one doesn't work.
 Then put the new `OpenGLDrv.dll` or `OpenGLDrv.so` in your `UnrealTournament\System` directory.
 This one contains a number of optimizations that should improve performance over the base UT 436 OpenGL renderer.
 It also contains a number of new options, which are described further down on this page.

 ----